eabhorrocks/serial_decisionClone/README.rst

 Copyright (C) 2014 Ingo Fründ

-## Updated by Anke Braun and Anne Urai, 2017
+## Updated by Anke Braun and Anne Urai, 2017: Additional functionality ##

 The code as originally provided by Fründ et al  is adapted to allow for a modulatory term, that on a trial-by-trial basis interacts with experimental history.
 When the data file contains a sixth column, this will be taken as a modulation factor (e.g. pupil) and multiplied with response and stimulus history at every lag.
 Figures display both the main history kernels and the interaction kernels.

-## Updated by Jakob Macke, 2016
+## Updated by Jakob Macke, 2016: Additional theory on Abrhamyana et al ##

 Abrahamyana et al recently published an article on  ``Adaptable history biases in human perceptual decisions''